funcool/promesa/doc/channels.md

 ```

 If the exception is happened on the transducer, the channel will be closed with that
 exception.
-This behavior can be overriden spcifying custom exception handler on the
+This behavior can be overridden specifying custom exception handler on the
 channel constructor:

 ```clojure